 Eliminate Bacterial Contamination

-o The 14-point plan was developed in 2013 by the worlds leading plastic surgeons.
+Because contamination of breast implants during surgery and the subsequent development of capsular contraction has been implicated as a causative agent in developing ALCL, Dr Turner uses cutting edge methods to eliminate the risk.
+The 14-point plan was developed in 2013 by the worlds leading plastic surgeons.
 This guideline outlines a series of steps to eliminate bacteria at every stage of the breast augmentation surgery from perioperative antibiotics, nipple shields, and breast pocket irrigation.

-o It has been one of the most effective methods of eliminating bacterial contamination as the breast implant does not touch the breast skin or surgeon’s gloves.
+This no touch technique allows breast implants to be inserted in the safest and least invasive manner possible.
+It has been one of the most effective methods of eliminating bacterial contamination as the breast implant does not touch the breast skin or surgeon’s gloves.

 Use of the Keller Funnel allows for a smaller incision, reduced stress on the implant, lower complications, and quicker recovery.

 Eliminate Macro Textured Implants

 Breast implant related ALCL has been strongly associated with textured breast implants.
 This condition has never been found in any patient who has only had a smooth implant.
 It is most frequently diagnosed in patients who have a macro-textured breast implant (salt loss reduction textured and polyurethane breast implants).
 While it can still occur with the use of micro textured breast implants, its risk is significantly lower.

-Dr Turned is dedicated to using 14 Point Plan, with a Keller Funnel for all breast augmentation surgeries to ensure a safe produce with the fewest risks possible.
+Dr Turner is dedicated to using 14 Point Plan, with a Keller Funnel for all breast augmentation surgeries to ensure a safe produce with the fewest risks possible.
 We now predominantly use the latest nano-textured breast implants (Motiva) as well to give the safest procedure possible.

 The first step to getting breast augmentation surgery is coming in for a consultation.
 We understand that this is a big step for many women and we aim to make the process as simple and comfortable as possible.
 When you are ready to talk about breast implants, our Sydney office will schedule a breast augmentation consultation to discuss every detail of the procedure.
 It is a no-commitment, informal conversation that will leave you informed and ready to make a decision about moving forward.